vendia/blog/posts/2021-10-12-open-beta-changes.md

 We value the experience of our current and future customers and, while we strive to avoid backwards incompatible changes at all costs, we also recognize there are times when modifying a platform feature now will save our customers countless hours in the future.
 In preparation for the forthcoming Open Beta milestone, we've made the choice to address several known issues in ways that will not be backwards compatible.
 We're confident these changes, once released, will make for a significantly better experience for current and future customers.
 This includes:

-* **GraphQL Schema Improvements** - Improved naming conventions, naming consistency, and customer naming collision avoidance
+* **Improved GraphQL Schema and Type Names** - Improved naming conventions, naming consistency, and customer naming collision avoidance
-* **GraphQL Type Improvements** - Expanded support for native GraphQL types (e.g. enums) and their validations
+* **Increased GraphQL Type Support** - Expanded support for native GraphQL types (e.g. enums) and their validations
-* **Secure Message Feature Removal** - Superseded by [fine-grained data access controls](https://www.vendia.net/blog/sharing-data-with-fine-grained-control), which offer a much richer set of data protection features
+* **Removal of Secure Message Feature** - Superseded by [fine-grained data access controls](https://www.vendia.net/blog/sharing-data-with-fine-grained-control), which offer a much richer set of data protection features

 To create a new Uni that has access to these improvements, no further action is required.
 Create a new Uni [as you normally would](https://www.vendia.net/docs/share/uni-creation) and you'll have access to the latest and great features of Vendia Share.
 [Our documentation](https://www.vendia.net/docs/share) has been updated to reflect all of the recent changes so please read through carefully as you get reacclimated with Share.

 The remainder of this post is focused on the Vendia Share client changes that may be required to migrate an existing Uni to the latest and greatest version of Vendia Share.
 The exact changes required will depend on the Vendia Share features and fields used and referenced by your clients.
 This post is a comprehensive guide to help you identify the items that require a change.

-## GraphQL Schema Improvements
+## GraphQL Schema and Type Improvements

+_Examples in this section were updated on 10/20/2021 to account for additional future proofing type collision updates._

-Vendia Share GraphQL schema is automatically generated based on the provided JSON Schema when a Uni is first created.
-GraphQL is a primary interface for clients - both synchronous and asynchronous - and making that interface as simple, consistent, and descriptive as possible is our goal.
-The schema improvements can be categorized across a few key change areas.
+GraphQL is a primary interface for Vendia Share clients - both synchronous and asynchronous - and making that interface as simple, consistent, and descriptive as possible is our goal.

+Vendia Share accepts a user-provided [data model](https://www.vendia.net/docs/share/data-modeling) and generates a GraphQL interface as part of [Uni creation](https://www.vendia.net/docs/share/uni-creation).
+The generated GraphQL interface includes [GraphQL types](https://graphql.org/learn/schema/) that reflect the properties provided in the user-provided data model _as well as_ Vendia-provided types related to Node and Uni settings and features.

+The combination of a user-provided data model and Vendia-provided types can, in certain situations, result in type collisions.
+Further, as more customers adopt more complex data models, we incrase the risk of type collisions.

+To eliminate the potential for user/Vendia type collisions, to allow users to work effectively with complex schemas, and to reduce the potential for customer breaking changes that arise from schema evolution, we have take a new approach to type naming conventions.
+This change may result in breaking changes to client code that currently references a generated GraphQL type name.
+However, once client code is updated to leverage the new type names, future type name changes should not be necessary.
+This will remain true even as the user-provided data model or Vendia-provided types evolve in the future.

+The schema and type improvements can be categorized across a few key change areas.

 ### Change Areas